Bobbyc6231/sep11-freedom-project/blog/entry02.md

 ```

+In a week, there will be a week-long christmas break and I am very excited for it to be able to finally relax and take a break from all the stresses in my life.
+During this break I will have some free time to work on my freedom project.
+What I plan to do during this time is to start my own game in my ide.
+I plan to create a small game where the sprite has to move around different obstacles and collect coins as a small project to hopefully then eventually finish my original project idea one day.
+This is kind of like a test project to make sure I know what I am doing and can complete an idea similar to what I want my final project to be.
+If I am able to do this over the break, I will definitely feel more confident in what I am doing and then after the break I plan to keep on learning a little more then I will begin working on my final project for this school year.

 ### Engineering Design Process
 In the Engineering Design Process, I am currently in steps 2 and 3 which is *research* and *brainstorming*.
 Throughout the time of my tinkering I have been researching different things and trying new things that I could potentially add to my future game.
 Researching hasn't been as bad as I first thought it would be.
 For me in this whole process so far, I think that the hardest part has been the beginning when I was first getting started because I didn't have any clue where to begin.
 When I first was lost, I started to do the small things, changing small bits of code and whenever it would work the way I thought it might, I would genuinely be shocked.
 While changing different things I would also be brainstorming which parts I would like to add to my game and what I don't necessarily need.
 An example of this was when I was tinkering with designing the levels, I knew I would need to have that in my future game, yet when I was tinkering with the `offscreen` code I knew I wasn't going to use it in my freedom project.